 How Much Money Do You Need for a UK Student Visa?

-If you are applying for a student visa outside the UK or if you are in the UK and wish to extend or switch to a student visa, it costs £490.
-However, you’ll get a decision within three weeks if applying from outside the UK and eight weeks for the latter.
-For those applying with their family, you must pay for each person’s visa fee.
+If you are applying for a Student visa from outside the UK, or if you are in the UK and wish to extend or switch to a Student visa, it costs £558.
+You will usually get a decision within three weeks if you apply from outside the UK and within eight weeks if you apply from inside the UK.
+If eligible family members apply with you, you must pay the visa fee for each person.

 With our comprehensive guide at your fingertips and the right preparation, the keys to your United Kingdom higher education are within reach.
-So, take a plunge, prepare your documents, and get on with the application process.
-Don’t just dream but secure your student visa and begin your journey in the UK.
+So, take the next step, prepare your documents, and get on with the application process.
+Don’t just dream; secure your student visa and begin your journey in the UK.

 We hope this article on how to apply for a United Kingdom student visa was helpful.
-For more information on studies in the UK, visit the Study in the UK and Available Programs for International Students pages.
+For more information on studies in the UK, visit the Study in the UK and Programs in Europe for International Students.